kunalraha-ai/CrowdWisdomTrading/README.md

 Open the `obsidian_vault` directory as a Vault in **Obsidian** and enable the **Kanban** community plugin.

 Open `Marketing Kanban.md` inside Obsidian to see a visual, drag-and-drop workflow dashboard.
 When the subagents run, the cards will automatically move between columns in real-time as they execute!

+## 8. My Scope
+Idea 1: The YouTube Sentiment Analyst & Topic Ideator (Highly Recommended)
+Concept: A content strategy agent that takes the discovered influencers (like Humphrey Yang or Graham Stephan) and downloads the transcripts of their most recent trending videos.
+It extracts the exact questions, pain points, and current market trends the creators are discussing, and generates a Content Plan (highly optimized video hook titles and talking points) for CrowdWisdomTrading's own channel.
+Why it's a great scope addition: We already have the transcript extraction code in youtube_transcript.py
+.
+Extending it to automatically analyze trending topics and feed it to the Marketing Manager to generate CWT video ideas bridges the gap between influencer discovery and content creation.

+Idea 2: Organic Viral Repurposer (X Threads & LinkedIn Stories)
+Concept: A dedicated agent that takes the paid video script output (like noise_short.md) and automatically repurposes it into a formatted, high-hook X (Twitter) thread and a LinkedIn story tailored to CWT’s tone of voice.
+Why it's a great scope addition: Paid ads only cover one side of marketing.
+This adds organic distribution.
+We already built a basic version of this in marketing_manager.py (which produces social_posts_drafts.md), but defining it as a full-fledged agent skill called social_distribution makes the multi-platform strategy complete.

+Idea 3: The Affiliate & Tiered Partnership Customizer
+Concept: Instead of a generic review request, this agent calculates a custom commercial proposal based on the creator's follower count and platform (e.g., offering a specific affiliate tier, custom promo code like CWT_HUMPHREY, and estimating their earning potential if 0.1% of their audience converts).
+Why it's a great scope addition: Cold emails asking for "honest feedback" get low response rates.
+Adding a concrete, personalized partnership calculation makes the pitch highly professional and incentivizes them to reply.

+Idea 4: Competitor Ad Strategy Analyst (Budget & Platform Estimator)
+Concept: An agent that aggregates the scraped competitor ads and estimates which platforms are performing best (longevity of ads, spend estimates) to output a Platform Recommendation Report for CWT (e.g., "TradingView is running 80% of ads on Instagram with a focus on discount hooks; we recommend allocating 60% of CWT budget to Instagram Stories").
+Why it's a great scope addition: It upgrades the Ads Manager from an "ad scraper" into a "strategic media planner," providing real business decision support.